virtualhumanfree/pledel_alexis_wcs_bdx_final_checkpoint_api/README.md

 # node-template
+It's a branchs organize repository.
-This repository give you a starting point with Node JS projects for the following cases:
+It will give you a starting point with Node JS projects for the following cases:
+(To use it, just fork it, clone your fork and select one of the following branch)

 ## Node Javascript: Run/Dev/Debug